-Pentax K-3 II versus Sony RX10 II
+Pentax K-3 II vs Sony RX10 II

 The Pentax K-3 II and the Sony Cyber-shot DSC-RX10 II are two enthusiast cameras that were officially introduced, respectively, in April 2015 and June 2015.
 The K-3 II is a DSLR, while the RX10 II is a fixed lens compact.
 The cameras are based on an APS-C (K-3 II) and an one-inch (RX10 II) sensor.
-The Pentax has a resolution of 24.1 megapixel, whereas the Sony provides 20 MP.
+The Pentax has a resolution of 24.1 megapixels, whereas the Sony provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX10 II is notably smaller (13 percent) than the Pentax K-3 II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.